paddy7/mpgTest/README.md

 # mpgTest
 ---
-Project is used to test the using branches while developing programms.
+Project is used to test using of branches while developing programms.